Maldives prepares for polls seen as test for young democracy

 But Yameen's supporters counter that the country's economy and institutions have grown under him.
 Yameen's campaign slogan, "Progress shared," is a nod to the country's development.
 Government spokesman Ibrahim Hussain Shihab said Yameen's administration has always sought to "maintain the rule of law."

-Gross domestic product more than doubled between 1990 and 2015, life expectancy at birth increased and poverty declined, although high youth unemployed and low participation of women in workforce persist, according to the World Bank.
+Gross domestic product more than doubled between 1990 and 2015, life expectancy at birth has increased and poverty declined, although high youth unemployment and low participation of women in the workforce persist, according to the World Bank.

 Part of that growth is due to aid and investment from China, which is challenging India's long-held position as the dominant outside power throughout South Asia.
 China considers the Maldives a key cog in its "Belt and Road" project along ancient trade routes through the Indian Ocean and Central Asia.

-Former President Mohamed Nasheed has said that the upcoming elections could be the last chance to extricate his country from increasing Chinese influence, which he described as a land grab in the guise of investments in island development.
+Former President Nasheed said the elections could be the last chance to extricate his country from increasing Chinese influence, which he described as a land grab in the guise of investments in island development.

 "We believe that the Chinese government has an interest in maintaining the authoritarian rule of President Yameen," he said Friday at a news conference in Colombo.